snapp-incubator/soteria/README.md

 We are using the [Authentication HTTP Service](https://www.emqx.io/docs/en/v5.2/access-control/authn/http.html) and [Authorization HTTP Service](https://www.emqx.io/docs/en/v5.2/access-control/authn/http.html) plugins of EMQ for forwarding these requests to Soteria and doing Authentication and Authorization.
-EMQX has caching mechanism, but it sends requests almost for each Publish message to Soteria.
+EMQ has caching mechanism, but it sends requests almost for each Publish message to Soteria.
 PS: On Subscribe we have only one message from client that need authorization and other messages are coming from server.

 ## Deployment